birchill/10ten-ja-reader/README.md

-# Rikaichamp!
+# 10ten Japanese Reader

 ![](https://github.com/birtles/rikaichamp/workflows/Automated%20tests/badge.svg)
 ![Twitter Follow](https://img.shields.io/twitter/follow/rikaichamp)

-A browser extension to look up Japanese words with the hover of a mouse.
+Hi fellow Japanese reader!
+Formerly known as Rikaichamp, this is browser extension lets you look up Japanese words with the hover of a mouse or tap of a screen.

 ## Table of Contents